freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/coil-manager.md

 On a real pinball table, most moving parts, including the flippers, are triggered by [coils](https://en.wikipedia.org/wiki/Inductor) (also called [solenoids](https://en.wikipedia.org/wiki/Solenoid)).
 It's the job of the [gamelogic engine](~/creators-guide/manual/gamelogic-engine.md) to trigger them when needed.

-On a typical table there are usually a dozen or so coils that need to be wired up to the controller board.
+On a typical table there are usually several coils that need to be wired up to the controller board.
 In VPE, you can do that with the coil manager under *Visual Pinball -> Coil Manager*.

 ![Coil Manager](coil-manager.png)